 Get a Part-Time Job

 I know this is easier said than done.
-School, homework and trying to have a social life are already keeping you busy enough.
-But if you can manage it getting a part-time job can be really beneficial.
+School, homework, and trying to have a social life are already keeping you busy enough.
+But getting a part-time job can be beneficial if you can manage it.

 Although working in a restaurant doesn’t sound like the most glamorous job, I can tell you from experience it can be really great.
-I was also able to add skills like multi-tasking, interpersonal skills, time management, communication and attention to detail to my resume!
+I also added skills like multi-tasking, interpersonal skills, time management, communication, and attention to detail to my resume!

 Apply for (and Get) an Internship!